 info:search does not work on the AMP version, only on the canonical non-AMP version).

 - Is your AMP/canonical linked to by other pages?
 Are they listed in a sitemap?
-Use Fetch as Google on the canonical to request indexing for a small number of AMP pages, but for large numbers of pages, use sitemaps.
+Use the URL Inspection tool on the canonical to request indexing for a small number of AMP pages, but for large numbers of pages, use sitemaps.
 (You only need to list the canonical in the sitemap.)
 Consider using the Sitemaps report to submit a sitemap.

 - Note that it can take a few days for Google to find and crawl the missing pages, depending on how you notify Google about the new pages.